linporu/fetch-daily-brief/README.md

 3. **Attribution**: If you use any content, proper attribution must be given to Initium Media.
 4. **Compliance with Local Laws**: Ensure that your use of the content complies with all applicable local laws and regulations.

-For more detailed information, please refer to the [Initium Media Legal Notice](https://www.initium.group/legal-notice.html).
+For more detailed information, please refer to the [Initium Media Copyright Notice](https://theinitium.com/copyright).

 ## Disclaimer